John-MEO-o/100-days-of-code/r1-log.md

 I've successfully passed the Responsive Web Design Principles, this chapter were helpful to understand media-query measurement units. also I've complete the CSS Flexboxes curriculum part too!
 I was learned this chapter earlier so this was just refreshing task for me.
 Looking forward to CSS Grid curriculum part - this would be very useful for practicing

+### R1D6
+The CSS Grids are complete, so I'm prepearing to setup my portfolio now)